-In addition, this study setup neglects any errors in the time-activity curve integration as it is offered (either organ-based or voxel-based) by some software solutions.
-These errors include, for example, inaccurate image registration, inter- and intraobserver variability in the VOI drawing, and differences in the choice of an appropriate fit function.
-Because the voxel-level information, despite excluding these sources of error, strongly differs from the true distribution, it seems more adequate to assess the absorbed dose on an organ level or, in the case of large organs such as the liver, to divide the VOI into sub-VOIs consisting of multiple voxels each to minimize the systematic partial-volume-based error.
+In addition, this study setup neglects any errors in the time-activity curve integration, as it is offered (either organ-based or voxel-based) by some software solutions.
+These errors include e.g. inaccurate image registration, inter- and intra-observer variability in the VOI drawing, as well as differences in the choice of an appropriate fit function.
+As the voxel-level information, despite excluding these sources of error, strongly differs from the "true" distribution, it seems more adequate to assess the absorbed dose on an organ level or, in case of large organs such as the liver, to divide the VOI into sub-VOIs consisting of multiple voxels each to minimize the systematic partial-volume based error.

 Although a voxel-based dosimetry approach results in an absorbed dose value for each voxel, the distribution of these doses can strongly differ from the truth.
-Instead, the distribution is strongly dependent on the SPECT reconstruction settings, including but not limited to the applied number of updates and the postfilter.
+Instead, it is strongly dependent on the SPECT reconstruction settings including but not limited to the applied number of updates and the post-filter.